WemimoAdewale/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that set file hello to ollsh
+script that execute permissions to all subdirectories